 Three weeks after I was promoted to my first general manager position–my dream job at the time– my 3-year old daughter was diagnosed with a brain tumor.
 My priority was clear – my daughter.
 However, I desperately did not want to give up this new position after working so hard to get there.
 I spoke with the executive management team and they were incredibly supportive.
 They told me to take the time that I needed to care for my daughter and that they would work out my duties while I was out of the office.
 My team was incredibly supportive and stepped in to fill in where I could not.
 I was still working a few hours a day just to keep my sanity and take my mind off the stress of my daughter’s situation.
 On my first day back in the office I was able to deliver a fantastic presentation, developed by my team, to a potential buyer.
 Eventually, we sold the business to them at the price we were seeking.

 I feel my career has been built on a series of successes rather than just one success.
 The key for me was figuring out my long-term goal early on and always working towards that goal.
 That helped me guide my different career moves and allowed me to be bold in asking the companies I worked for to give me new and bigger opportunities.

 Helena Rubenstein, the cosmetics entrepreneur.
 Dick Lewis, the former VP of Sales at Network General and a personal mentor.
 And Audrey Hepburn, actress and ultra independent woman.

 If you could go back in time, what’s one tip you’d give your teenage self?

 Always make your own decisions.
 Don’t make decisions based on others’ desires.

 What do you do when you’re not kicking butt at work?

-Spend time with my 3 children, kick butt at the gym, go out with friends.
+Spend time with my 3 children and my life partner, train at the gym, go out with friends and read interesting books

 Flats, heels or kicks?